Zen0space/wolf-youtube/README.md

-# 🎬 YouTube Downloader
+# 📺 YouTube Video Info Tool

-A modern React TypeScript application with styled-components for downloading YouTube videos and audio files using `youtube-dl-exec` and `@ffmpeg-installer/ffmpeg`.
-Designed for Netlify deployment with serverless functions.
+A modern React TypeScript application that provides detailed information about YouTube videos.
+Built with styled-components and designed for Netlify deployment with serverless functions. **This tool is for educational and research purposes only.**

 ## ✨ Features

-- 🎥 Download YouTube videos in MP4 format with quality selection
-- 🎵 Extract audio in MP3 format with quality options
 - 📋 Get detailed video information (title, duration, uploader, etc.)
-- 🎯 Multiple quality options for both video and audio
+- 🎥 Analyze available video formats and qualities
-- 📊 Real-time download progress
+- 🎵 Display audio format options
-- 💅 Beautiful UI with styled-components
+- 📊 Beautiful responsive UI with styled-components
 - 🎯 TypeScript for type safety
 - ⚡ Vite for fast development
 - 🚀 Netlify-ready with serverless functions
+- ✅ **Compliant with YouTube's Terms of Service**

 ## 🚀 Quick Start